-- April 7, 2024 - Registration will open in early January 2024 on EventBrite - Virtual - Free for Scribes institutional members (up to 10 individuals) - Basic cost for a single journal = \$300 (up to 5 individuals) - Topic ideas: ddickerson@swlaw.edu
+- April 7, 2024 (virtual) - Registration will open in early January 2024 on EventBrite - Free for Scribes institutional members (up to 10 individuals).
+Slide 57 includes the list of current institutional members. - Basic cost for a single journal = \$300 (up to 5 individuals) - Topic ideas: DDickerson@swlaw.edu